 What we don’t: Heavier than the Speedgoat and less durable than a traditional hiking shoe.

-Now in its 17th generation, the Brooks Cascadia is one of the longest-standing trail runners on the market and particularly popular in the thru-hiking community.
+Now in its 18th generation, the Brooks Cascadia is one of the longest-standing trail runners on the market and particularly popular in the thru-hiking community.
 Like the Speedgoat and Lone Peak above, this shoe bridges the gap for speed-focused hikers with the support and protection you need for rugged trails alongside a hefty dose of cushioning for long days out.
-And at only 1 pound 6 ounces for the pair (our men’s size 9 was a hair more at 1 lb.
-6.5 oz.), it won’t weigh you down as much as the hiking-specific shoes here.
-We took the updated “17” on a backpacking trip through Washington’s Necklace Valley and were impressed with its balanced design: The Cascadia felt stable and precise while traversing off-camber terrain with a full pack but remained impressively quick and responsive when running the vehicle shuttle at the end of the trek.
+And at only 1 pound 6.2 ounces for the pair, it won’t weigh you down as much as the hiking-specific shoes here.
+We took the outgoing—but very similar—"17" on a backpacking trip through Washington’s Necklace Valley and were impressed with its balanced design: The Cascadia felt stable and precise while traversing off-camber terrain with a full pack but remained impressively quick and responsive when running the vehicle shuttle at the end of the trek.
+The latest 18 features a more abrasion-resistant mesh upper and additional recycled content, but otherwise, the design remains largely unchanged (which is a good thing).

 How does the Cascadia compare with another darling of the thru-hiking world, the Altra Lone Peak?
-Both offer a nice array of trail-ready features like aggressive rubber outsoles and attachment points for gaiters, but the Brooks is the technically capable option with more cushioning and protection underfoot and better stability.
-In terms of fit, the two shoes feature roomy toe boxes that are great for accommodating swollen toes (the Altra is more spacious), but the Cascadia locks things down more at the midfoot and heel for a more performance-oriented fit.
-A final key difference is the Cascadia’s 8-millimeter drop compared to the Lone Peak's zero-drop shape, which lends a more agile and quick overall feel (although the “natural” zero-drop profile of the Altra is one of the reasons it has such a loyal following).
+Both offer a nice array of trail-ready features like aggressive rubber outsoles and attachment points for gaiters, but the Brooks is the more technically capable option with additional cushioning and protection underfoot and better overall stability.
+In terms of fit, the two feature roomy toe boxes that are great for accommodating swollen toes (the Altra is more spacious), but the Cascadia locks things down more at the midfoot and heel.
+A final key difference is the Cascadia’s 8-millimeter drop compared to the Lone Peak's zero-drop shape, which lends a more agile and quick overall feel (although the “natural” profile of the Altra is a big reason it has such a loyal following).
 In the end, we think the Brooks is the better all-rounder for most hikers, although the Altra gets the edge for those with particularly hard-to-please feet.
+For those looking to save, the outgoing Cascadia 17 is still widely available at the time of publishing and discounted while supplies last.

 Merrell Moab Speed 2 hiking shoesCategory: Hiking shoe